 This meal still is one of my favorite meals she made.
 The amazing thing is she utilized an inexpensive cut of meat like eye of round roast to make a perfectly tender and juicy French dip sandwich.
 This simple meal was restaurant worthy.

 She helped me see how to turn a simple inexpensive ingredient into a masterpieces.
 All you need is the right cooking techniques.
-Which is exactly what we teach in the More Momma Cooking School and why I wanted to do my culinary school education in Florence, Italy.

 The simplest of ingredients, the better!

 My dad is now in charge of passing on all her secrets to make this delicious meal for Christmas Eve.
 Here he is with my son prepping the rolls for our annual French dip sandwiches.

 Most people are intimidated by tough cuts of meat like the eye of round roast.

 I promise if you learn some simple tips and learn how to cook eye of round roast, you will be making restaurant worthy meals at the fraction of the price.

 Beef eye of round roast is an inexpensive cut of meat from the hind leg portion of the cow.
 It is a very lean cut of beef with a very small fat cap.

 Typically this cut of meat runs about $3.50 per pound.
 Just to put it into perspective a chuck roast is around $5.50 per pound and a tri tip is around $8 per pound!

 Therefore beef eye of round roast is clearly a great economical option when buying meat.

 Typically one serving of eye of round roast is 3 ounces.
 For every 3 ounces it has about 25 grams of protein and 140 calories.
 It is a great high protein lower calorie option because it is so lean.